 - Prizes - 20: Flower Tab, 23: Flower Jar, 25: Frog Coin, 28: Frog Coin

 Like the name suggests, the goal of this game is to stomp on Goombas to rack up the most points.
 The Goombas pop out of four pipes.
-Mario stands in the middle with a green pipe in each corner, and one is tasked with jumping onto the pipe to smash a Goomba when they pop out.
+Mario stands in the middle with a green pipe in each corner, and he is tasked with jumping onto the pipe to smash a Goomba when they pop out.
 A small handful of Spineys will also pop out of the pipes.
-If one smashes a Goomba, a point if given.
-If one smashes a Spiney, three points shall be taken.
+If Mario smashes a Goomba, a point if given.
+If he smashes a Spiney, three points shall be taken.

 Mushroom Derby Racing

 - Prizes: 3 Yoshi Cookie Items, the ability to race other Yoshis.

 Mario will find the Mushroom Derby in Yo'ster Isle.
 First he will need to talk to Yoshi and ride him, in order to speak to the Yoshi residents, as Mario can't understand their language.
 One then will need to talk to the pink Yoshi near the GOAL letters, who will give out three cookies.
 These are what are needed to race the crowning champ of the Mushroom Derby, Boshi.
 Mario then needs to talk to Boshi, the racing champion of the whole island, to challenge him to race.

 To race against Boshi, the player needs to alternate pressing the A and B Buttons to the beat of the music.
 Press the Y Button to eat a cookie, which will give one a boost of speed.
 Beating Boshi will net "Yoshi Cookie" items that one can use to summon Yoshi in battle (he will then eat the enemy) and allow Mario to race against other Yoshis on the island.